Universiti Teknologi Petronas

 We welcome you to join us for a new learning adventure, to expand your horizons through a different educational experience here in Malaysia with us.

-Fall (known as September Semester), Spring (known as January Semester) and Summer (known as May semester)
+Fall (known as September Semester), Spring (known as January Semester) or Academic Year

 - Civil Engineering

 - Computer Information Sciences